Latedi/SMTPenumerator/README.md

 usage: smtpenumerate.py userlist IP

-Users are found if the return for the RCPT is contains the string "Recipient ok".
+Users are found if the response for the RCPT command contains the string "Recipient ok".